 - Be able to machine check and prove interesting properties of a system's design.

 - Know how to specify and prove or model check properties of advanced distributed computer systems.

 Required prerequisite knowledge

 The group project report will be evaluated with pass/fail.
 All group members must contribute equally to all aspects of the report and development of specifications, models etc. Each group member can receive a different result based on their performance during an oral examination.

 Exercises are mandatory and must be presented during the weekly meetings.

 A final group project is also to be completed based on a specific system design that will be decided jointly with the students.
 The project should be completed in the chosen modeling language and tool, and corresponding model checking and proof system results should be documented in a final report.
 The model source files and dependencies should be submitted separately and as part of the report, e.g., as an appendix.

 Method of work

 We meet weekly for 4 hours and discuss selected exercises from the course material.
 Each student walks through his/her solution.
-Later in the course, the group will specify a selected system and prove liveness and safety properties for the system in question.
+Later in the course, the group will specify a selected system and prove the liveness and safety properties of the system in question.

 The course is only given on demand.
-Working method may deviate in case of very low student numbers
+The working method may deviate in case of very low student numbers.